Which Contraceptive Pill Is Right for Me?

 How quickly can I start?

-After your phone consultation, your medication is dispensed and delivered by Royal Mail.
+After your phone consultation, if a prescription is appropriate, your medication is dispensed and delivered by Royal Mail in discreet packaging.
 Most people receive their pill within a few working days.

 Related guides